Learn how you can bring the Pickup Truck Opera to your community.

 We are committed to ensuring economic access for our unique performances, transforming opera into a neighborhood experience.
 Support from our funders, many individual gifts, and the Minnesota State Arts Board allows us to reach many different types of audiences.

 We can present pop-up performances and full epic performances.
-Check out the animation created by performer Joni Griffith to see what a performance looks like in a neighborhood.
+Click to play the animation created by performer Joni Griffith to see what a performance looks like in a neighborhood.

 Pop-up performances are approximately 25 minute “episodes”.
 The show is designed to meet communities in their own neighborhood.
 These performances are great for block gatherings, private parties, festivals, and summer recreation programs.